Oktalon-Szoradi/express-server-template-postgresql/TUTORIAL.md

 Path parameters were explained above.
 Query parameters are extra things that can be added to any URL.
 They come after a `?`, use the `key=value` syntax, and are separated by `&`.
-The request body is used to transfer data and is wrapped in `{}` in the `rest.http` example below you.
+The request body is used to transfer data and is wrapped in `{}` in the `rest.http` example below.
 This is where you should send data, sensitive too.
 HTTPS connections encrypt this.

 ```http
 PATCH http://localhost:3000/myRoute/123?queryParameter=something&another=else